pavanb0/portfoliodemo/README.md

-A smooth and responsive portfolio website for software developer Build wit react js
+A smooth and responsive portfolio website for software developers Build wit React js
 <br>
 features